The following Winch Guide can also be seen in your Owner's Manual.

 3. Always apply your vehicle's park brake and/or park mechanism to hold the vehicle in place during winching.
 Use wheel chocks if needed.

 4. Always use the hook strap when handling the hook.
+Warning: Never put your fingers into the hook.
+This could lead to severe injury.

 - Attach the hook itself onto the load or use a tow strap or chain to secure the load to the winch cable.
+Tip: A "tow strap" is NOT intended to stretch.
+A "recovery strap" is designed to stretch.

 - Never hook the winch cable back onto itself.
 This will damage the winch cable and may result in winch cable failure.
+Warning: Replace the winch cable at the first sign of damage to prevent severe injury or death in the event of failure.
+For your safety, always replace Polaris winch parts (including the cable) with genuine Polaris replacement parts available at your authorized Polaris Dealer.

 - If possible, keep the winch cable aligned with the centerline of the winching vehicle.
 This will help the spooling of the winch cable and reduce the load on the fairlead.